 8. Where’s Waldo?

-9. How strong do you take your coffee?
+9. How strongly do you take your coffee?

 10. At what ripeness do you eat your bananas?